Jobber vs. ServiceTitan (2026): Which Is Right for Your Crew?

 Jobber: Client Management with Built-In Follow-Up

 Jobber includes a client database, job history, property notes, and automated follow-up messages.
-The Jobber client hub gives customers a portal to approve quotes, view job details, and pay invoices — a legitimately useful feature that reduces back-and-forth calls for small operations.
+The Jobber client hub gives customers a portal to approve quotes and view job details.

 ServiceTitan: Marketing Dollars Tracked to Revenue

-ServiceTitan’s CRM capabilities are deeper, with call tracking, lead source attribution, and marketing ROI reporting that connects a Google Ads campaign directly to booked jobs and closed revenue.
-ServiceTitan Marketing Pro adds email and postcard campaign automation with segmentation by equipment age, last service date, and membership status.
+ServiceTitan’s CRM capabilities are deeper.
+It includes call tracking, lead source attribution, and marketing ROI reporting.
+Connect a Google Ads campaign directly to booked jobs and closed revenue.

-If you’re running a $5M HVAC operation and spending $20,000/month on marketing, knowing which campaigns are generating revenue per dollar spent is critical.
-ServiceTitan’s attribution reporting is built for that level of accountability.
-If you’re spending $2,000/month on marketing and you know most of your work comes from referrals and Google My Business, you’re paying for infrastructure you won’t use.
+If you’re running a $5M HVAC operation and spending $20,000/month on marketing, knowing which campaigns generate revenue per dollar is critical.
+ServiceTitan’s attribution reporting is built for that accountability.

 Mobile App Experience